© Copyright 2018 DirtyFeet Pty Ltd | Terms | Privacy | Website with MOBLE

 Melinda Tyquin graduated from UNSW (2006) with a BA (Dance/English)/BEd.
 She is currently a CAPTIVATE Dance Program Facilitator for the Parramatta Catholic Education Office and DirtyFeet Board Member (2014-2018).
 Her credits include: ‘Briwyant’ (Van Hout 2011/2012), ‘Game of Seven’ (Chester and Champion 2013/14), ‘Cultivate/Culminate’ (Force Majeure 2013/14), ‘In Transit’ (Vassallo 2014), 'Winds of Woerr' (Gela 2014-2016), ‘The Likes of Me (Shilcock/Walsh 2015), ‘Catalyst’ (Accessible Arts 2015/2016), ‘Tangi Wai’ (Hunt 2015), ‘Mura Buai’ (Gela and Micich 2015), ‘Fragments of Malungoka’ (Gela 2016), ‘Days Like These’ (Vassallo 2017-18), ‘Alkemic Konnections’ (Shilcock 2018).
 She is actively engaged with DirtyFeet programs, taking on the role of Project Manager and Artist Support Worker for The Right Foot.
 Melinda is a 2018 Artist in Residence with Murmuration, fulfilling roles of Artist/Deviser and Rehearsal Assistant.

-Megan graduated from the West Australian Academy of Performing Arts (WAAPA) in 2012 with an Advanced Diploma in Performing Arts (Dance) and the Finley Award for Dance.
+Megan graduated from the West Australian Academy of Performing Arts (WAAPA) in 2012 with an Advanced Diploma in Performing Arts (Dance).
 In 2013 she was a member of LINK Dance Company receiving a Bachelor of Performing Arts (Dance).

-Now an arts manager and producer based in Sydney, Megan has worked primarily at the University of New South Wales, Sydney Festival and is the Program Manager for DirtyFeet.
+Now an arts manager and producer based in Sydney, Megan has worked primarily at the University of New South Wales, Sydney Festival and is the Deputy Director of DirtyFeet.
 With varied experience and roles within the arts sector, Megan always comes back to a strong passion for dance and the creation of opportunities for dance artists.

 Believing that movement is a shared universal language, Elle has a dance practise ignited by curiosity and fuelled by courage.
 Completing her formal education at UWA and WAAPA, she acknowledges her learning prior and post this as equally valid and valuable and recognises the presence of inherited cultural histories and experiences existing in her body.